hmattinson/Dissertation_Excello/Documents/Proposal.md

 Gain familiarity with the system which I will be building on.
 Work on facilitating basic music playback so that basic notes can be played from cells within the Excel grid.

+This time can also be used to consider the layouts of musical representation that will be supported by the API.

-<u>Milestone: Ability to sound from within Excel grid</u>
+<u>Milestone: Ability to create sound from within Excel grid</u>

-#### Section 2: 9/10/18 - 30/11/18
+#### Section 2: 9/11/18 - 30/11/18

 **3 weeks**<br>**Weeks 6-8 of Michaelmas term**

 Begin implementation of spreadsheet API for music generation and implement tempo/tick so that timing can be specified.
 Implement playing of arbitrary notes at arbitrary times.
+At this point sequences can be defined and played back.

-<u>Milestone: Ability to play arbitrary notes at arbitrary timings</u>
+<u>Milestone: Ability to play through arbitrary notes at arbitrary timings</u>

-#### Section 3: 10/12/18 - 4/1/19
+#### Section 3: 10/12/18 - 24/1/19

-**3.5 weeks**<br>**Out of Cambridge**
+**2 weeks**<br>**Out of Cambridge**

+Make it possible to define note/chord sequences outside of the main playback loop and have this integrated into playback.
+The sections where these are defined must be found within the spreadsheet and their definitions matches to names in the main playback section.

 Increase API for music performance so that chords, scales and precision can be specified.
-It may also be useful to provide other functionality that may aid in compression.
-However I don't want to sacrifice usability for live coding in the process.

-<u>Milestone: Completion of spreadsheet API for music generation</u>
+<u>Milestone: Completion of spreadsheet API for music generation (not live coding)</u>

+#### Section 4: 24/12/18 - 4/1/19

+**1.5 weeks**<br>**Out of Cambridge**

+History would suggest that the presence of Christmas and the end of the year will require a reasonable amount of my attention.
+My family will most likely appreciate this period being a little less demanding.

+This period can be used to neaten the existing codebase.
+It may be useful to reimplement certain functions to help with the following stages for implementing live coding and conversion.
+This time can also be used to research and consider the method for implementing the conversion and live coding.
+At this point I should be familiar with the audio API and have more sensible ideas for doing this.

+This would also be a good time to write a first draft of the introduction section to ensure adequate time can be given to the implementation and evaluation sections at the end of the project.

+<u>Milestone: Introduction section draft</u>

-#### Section 4: 4/1/19 - 17/1/19
+#### Section 5: 4/1/19 - 17/1/19

-**2 weeks**<br>**In Cambridge before term starts, Lent term week 0**
+**2 weeks**<br>**In Cambridge before term starts including Lent term week 0**

-Write progress report.

-Implement a simple conversion from formal music format to Excel grid via Calculation View.
+Build converter from formal music format to the spreadsheet representation.
+Demonstrate success with the conversion of a corpus to the spreadsheet format.

-<u>Milestone: Conversion of formal music format to Excel grid via Calculation View</u>
+<u>Milestone: Conversion of formal music format to spreadsheet representation</u>

-#### Section 5: 17/1/19 - 7/2/19
+#### Section 6: 17/1/19 - 7/2/19

 **2 weeks**<br>**Weeks 1-3 of Lent Term**

-Overflow period.
-As this marks the end of key task of the project it is also a time where I may wish to restructure/neaten certain parts of the code to help with future tasks.
-Time to research and explore techniques for compression of the musical representation in Excel.
-Familiarity with the music generation API should help inform decision making at this point.

 Prepare Presentation

+This time can be used to catch up if any of the previous milestones have not been adequately reached.
+Then this time can be used to work on extension tasks.

 <u>Milestone: Submission of Project Report and Presentation</u>

 Progress Report Deadline: Fri 1 Feb 2019 (12 noon)<br>Progress Report Presentations: Thu 7, Fri 8, Mon 11 or Tue 12 Feb 2019 (2:00 pm)

-#### Section 6: 7/2/19 - 28/2/19
+#### Section 7: 7/2/19 - 28/2/19

-**2 weeks**<br>**Weeks 4-6 of Lent Term**
+**2 weeks**<br>**Weeks 4-5 of Lent Term**

-(Extension) Implement compression of musical representation in Excel grid.
-This will be done as part of the conversion to Calculation View process.

-Evaluation of conversion to Calculation View.

 Prepare examples and methods for evaluation.
-If human evaluation is required, the examples that are played must be prepared, and the interface and tasks to perform planned.
+For human evaluation, the interface and tasks to perform must be planned and prepared.

 <u>Milestone: Prepare examples and methods for evaluation</u>

-#### Section 7: 28/2/19 - 14/3/19
+#### Section 8: 28/2/19 - 14/3/19

-**2 weeks**<br>**Weeks 7-8 of Lent term**
+**3 weeks**<br>**Weeks 6-8 of Lent term**

-Run evaluation trials and summarise results of trials.
-Prepare suitable examples for  evaluation and inclusion in final dissertation write-up.
+Perform write up of results of user testing and analysis.
+This time can be used to perform small changes for potential improvements that may arise during testing and evaluation.

 <u>Milestone: Complete coding and evaluation for dissertation write up</u>

-#### Section 8: 14/3/19 - 18/4/19
+#### Section 9: 14/3/19 - 18/4/19

 **5 weeks**<br>**Easter vacation**